 Menstrual cups are similar to tampons, except:

-- it collects your blood instead of absorbing it
+- It collects your flow instead of absorbing it

-- ours holds 8x the blood of a regular tampon
+- Ours holds 8x the flow of a regular tampon

-And yup, you can do all the things with one in -- sleep, swim, run, yoga -- you name it, it's safe with a menstrual cup.
+And yup, you can do all the things with one in while you sleep, swim, run, do pilates, weight train, twerk, you name it, it's safe with a menstrual cup.
 Except for penetrative sex.
 Take it out before you go there...

 A DETAILED OVERVIEW:

 Now we know that may have left you with lots of questions.
 Below you'll find all you need to know about insertion, cleaning, preventing leaks and removal.
 Everything in fact about how to use a period cup.
 Read on to find out how period cups work.